jsxgraph/jsxgraph_website/src/resources/plugins/_plugins.section.md

 ![Moodle]({{ relBase }}/media/logos-external/logo-moodle.png)

-The JSXGraph plugin for Moodle enables function plotting and dynamic geometry constructions with JSXGraph within a Moodle platform.
+The JSXGraph filter for Moodle enables function plotting and dynamic geometry constructions with JSXGraph within a Moodle platform.
 Using the JSXGraph filter makes it a lot easier to embed JSXGraph constructions into Moodle online documents, e.g. in contents like page, quiz, link, ... .

 [Moodle Filter](https://github.com/jsxgraph/moodle-filter_jsxgraph)